uagaug/uagaug.github.io/_pages/drone-shots.md

 author_profile: true
 ---

 ## I love traveling with my DJI Mavic Pro.
-In 2019 I started my private pilot training.
-Here are some aerial photos taken from the Mavic, or a Cessna.
+In 2020 I became a private pilot.
+Here are some aerial photos taken from the Mavic, a Cessna, or a Piper.

 ### 2020 Sep Bobcat Fire
 The Bobcat fire in Sep 2020 produced tons of smoke in the San Gabriel valley.
 As a result the visibility became so low that Mt Wilson turned invisible.